dragon-fire-fly/organisation_app_api/README.md

 ### Future Features

-Connect to the Google Calendar API
+- Connect to the Google Calendar API
+- Integration of google maps to determin precise location
-Email notifications (when requested) to remind users about events and send a weekly/monthly digest of events
+- Email notifications (when user agrees) to remind users about events and send a weekly/monthly digest of upcoming/recently passed events
+- Inclusion of a weather API to diplay the weather forecast for each event (according to their location)

 ## Testing